Dr. Steven Daugherty Reveals 10 Steps to Think Through a USMLE Question Like a Clinician

 - Look at the answer choices.
 Only look at the answer choices after you’ve already decided on the answer.

-- If you cannot think of a good answer, exclude the ones that you know are correct and pick from what is left.
+- If you cannot think of a good answer, exclude the ones that you know are incorrect and pick from what is left.
 Eliminating false answers first will allow you to spend more time focusing on the answers that are most reasonable.

 - Move on to the next clinical case.